 “Where do we eat today?” can be a very frustrating question and on most weekends, couples might end up going to a restaurant they have already been to.

-Well, not this weekends.
-Here is “Food with Shayne” with his list of restaurants you should be trying out on a weekend.
+Well, not this weekend.
+Here is “Food with Shayne” with his list of restaurants you should be trying out this weekend.

 The food truck scene in the Eastern Province has been on the rise, and this can only mean one thing.
 MORE PLACES TO EAT!
 Eggsplosion was high up on my list for one reason and let’s face it, who doesn’t love EGGS?